nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to support professionals in advancing their technical careers, including best practices, unique perspectives on humor in tech, and guidance for job interview preparation.
-This category offers a mix of practical advice, industry insights, and lighthearted commentary to help individuals navigate their career paths.
+The Career Development category provides resources to help technical professionals advance their careers, including best practices, job interview preparation, and unique perspectives on the industry.
+This category offers a range of topics to support career growth and success in the tech field.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*